hackjutsu/vim-cheatsheet/README.md

 # Vim Cheatsheet

->Disclaimer: This cheatsheet is summerized from my own experience and other publich information.
-It should not be considered official advice.
+>Disclaimer: This cheatsheet is summarized from personal experience and other online tutorials.
+It should not be considered as an official advice.

 ## Global
 ```bash